British Anabaptism: Under the Tudors

 Under the rule of Henry VIII, Anabaptists were persecuted as dissidents of the state.
 Since certain Anabaptists had been involved with Munster uprising, the word Anabaptist had become associated with violence and public disturbances.
 This combined with the Anabaptist beliefs on baptism (a radical belief at the time) caused Henry, under Cranmer's guidance chose to persecute them.
 To Henry, it appeared to be in his best interest because he believed that such extremists were in a threat to the state.
-In response he enacted a few laws concerning anabaptists and "Between 1535-1546 large numbers of foreign Anabaptists were executed or burned at the stake for heresy.
+In response he enacted a few laws concerning Anabaptists and "Between 1535-1546 large numbers of foreign Anabaptists were executed or burned at the stake for heresy.
 In 1535, some 25 Dutch Anabaptists who had fled the Amsterdam Uprisings were quickly rounded up.
 They were arrested, condemned for heresy and burned at the stake within the month."
-In 1590 Anabaptists were ordered to leave England or join the Anglican Church (or the Strangers Church).
+In 1590 Anabaptists were ordered to leave England or join the Anglican Church (or the Stranger's Church).
 The exile increased contact with Continental Anabaptists.

 With Henry's death, Edward VI took charge of the English crown and religious policy.
 Having a more Protestant king did not quite ease the situation at all.
 Under Cranmer's guidance, Joan Bocher was executed for her Anabaptists beliefs.
 Even so, some of these concerns of preserving religious order were not unfounded.
 Thomas Putto, an Anabaptist, would disrupt religious services, causing concern for those above.
 Edward VI did grant a concession to the Anabaptists: he had the Stranger's church formed in 1550.
 Because the Stranger's Church was not placed directly under the Church of England, this move placed the Anabaptists outside the eye of the bishops.
 This not only reduced the executions but also helped support the English economy as there were anabaptists who were artisans.